l-monninger/arkham/README.md

 You can find the site here:
 [https://l-monninger-arkham.netlify.app/](https://l-monninger-arkham.netlify.app/).
 Viewing all requested columns in the table will likely require side-scrolling.

+**NOTE**: as of 04/04 websocket connections to Alchemy using the provided token are returning a `403` error code.
+This was first reported in container health checks on 04/02.

 ## Runnning locally
 To run locally, you will need to run the SPA at `fronts/web` and the blocks service at `services/blocks`.